GCC End-of-Service Gratuity Compared — 5 Countries, 2026 Rules

 UAE versus Saudi Arabia

-Kuwait, Oman, and Qatar
+Kuwait, Oman, and Qatar in practical terms

 Why the full comparison matters